egnha/valaddin/README.md

 Usage
 -----

-To illustrate valaddin's functional approach to input validation, consider the following function, which computes the barycentric coordinates of a point in the plane:
+To illustrate valaddin’s functional approach to input validation, consider the function that computes the barycentric coordinates of a point in the plane:

 ``` r
 bc <- function(x, y) {